Oxford, Nova Scotia

 Oxford is a town in Cumberland County, Nova Scotia, Canada.
 It is 32 km east of Amherst.
 The town is directly serviced by Routes 104, 204, 301, and 321.
 Despite its small size and demographic, Oxford is the world's largest processor and distributor of individually quick frozen (IQF) wild blueberries.

 History

 Oxford was founded in 1792 by settler Richard Thompson.
 The name "Oxford" is derived from the shallow river that was used to enter the town.
 Early settlers used oxen to cross, or "ford", the river, and thus derived the town's name.

 Geography

-Oxford is located at the junctions of three rivers, the largest of which is River Philip.
+Oxford is located at the junctions of three rivers, the largest of which is the River Philip.
 Much of the town lies in a floodplain and floods are common during the springtime.
 Salt Lake is located between the Black River Road and the Trans Canada Highway.
 A series of swamps and meadows connect this lake to the River Philip.